 More information on SCDI

-The ADA Standards Committee on Dental Informatics (SCDI) will hold its next meeting on Oct.
-15-17, 2018 In Honolulu, HI.
-Meeting registration details will be posted as they become available.
+The ADA Standards Committee on Dental Informatics (SCDI) will hold its next meeting on Feb.
+17-19, 2020 in Chicago, IL.
+Meeting registration and hotel details will be posted as they become available.

 Before you purchase new equipment, instruments or materials for your dental practice, consult the latest standards and reports issued by the ADA Standards Committee on Dental Products (SCDP).
 Volunteers work to produce detailed standards for almost every professional and public oral health product.
 These standards help to ensure the health and safety of both the dental patient and dental professional by setting the requirements that will deliver consistent quality and effectiveness.